S.Africa's Clicks to acquire retailer Pick N Pay's pharmacies

-JOHANNESBURG, May 10 (Reuters) - South African pharmacist Clicks said on Monday it planned to acquire 25 in-store pharmacies, their drug stocks and staff from retailer Pick N Pay .
+South African pharmacist Clicks (CLSJ.J) said on Monday it planned to acquire 25 in-store pharmacies, their drug stocks and staff from retailer Pick N Pay (PIKJ.J).

 In a joint statement the companies said the sale, subject to regulatory approvals, would not have a material impact on the earnings or financial position of either of them.